pawap90/blog-articles/20210126-mongodb-animated-update-array/2021-01-26-mongodb-arrays-animated-update-array.md

 series: mongodb-animated
 ---

-Welcome to the second post in my series "MongoDB Animated 🍩", where I provide animated examples and explanations for MongoDB operations that I don't ever want to google again.
+Welcome to the second post in my "MongoDB Animated 🍩" series, where I provide animated examples and explanations for MongoDB operations that I don't ever want to google again.

 - [Introduction](#introduction)
 - [Updating elements](#updating-elements)